 5. Remove dough from food processor onto a lightly floured surface.
 It will be sticky.
 Flatten into an 8-inch disc – I like to use a floured cake pan as a mold.

 6. Invert disc back onto floured surface and use a sharp, floured knife to cut into 8 triangles.
-Arrange triangles on prepared cookie sheet, lightly spray the tops with butter-flavored spray (this is optional) and bake anywhere from 12 to 16 minutes, depending on your oven, until scones are puffed and lightly browned on top, and when looking at their sides you can see that they are set and not moist anymore .
+Arrange triangles on prepared cookie sheet, and bake anywhere from 12 to 16 minutes, depending on your oven, until scones are puffed and lightly browned on top, and when looking at their sides you can see that they are set and not moist anymore .
 Sometimes the scones stick a little to each other during baking – simply remove pan from the oven after the first 10 minutes and gently separate them, to ensure even and full baking.

 7. Cool a couple of minutes on a wire rack.
 Serve warm.
 These scones are excellent on their own, even better with a little sweet butter, jam or honey.